TanvayeeDhawale/TanvayeeDhawale/README.md

 ### Hi there 👋
 ### My name is Tanvayee Dhawale.
-  ⚡ I'm a computer engineer who's fascinated by the transformative power of data in driving business decisions. ⚡
+  ⚡ I'm a MS Information Systems student at San Diego State University who's fascinated by the transformative power of data in driving business decisions. ⚡

   🔭 I’m currently working on a British Airways Data Science assignment of 'Predicting customer buying behaviour by understanding factors that affect decision making'    by building a random Forest predictive ML model.

   🌱 I’m currently learning Time Series Forecasting, and to create efficient and scalable ML models.

-  👯 I’m looking to collaborate on data science projects in healthcare, energy, fintech fields.
+  👯 I’m looking for Analytics based Internships starting Summer 2024 in USA.

   💬 I'm open to constructive criticism and eager to learn from your experiences.